appistack/appistack-droid/README.md

 An Android soundboard app with Waveform and FFT audion Visualizers.
 Set up to work with Appistack Rails.
 Includes Login/Signup.

+Not really sure if this repo is clean enough to be used as a template for android, but there are a lot of great examples in here.

 ### Configuring For Multiple Environments

 #### 1) Configure DNS For Your API